ammarhakim/apc523-2020/code/advection/README.md

 Pass the number of processors you used to run the simulation to the
 ```-n``` option.

+After you finish your interactive sesion with the 4 cores, type
+"exit" to return to your login session on the head node.

 For more information on using Adroit, see the
 [Adroit tutorials](https://researchcomputing.princeton.edu/computational-hardware/adroit/tutorials).